7 ways to stay fit in the office

 Stand and stretch in equal measure

-While it may seem like a blessing to conduct your entire workday from the comfort of a chair, it can be incredibly detrimental.
+It may seem like a blessing to conduct your entire workday from the comfort of a chair.
+But, it can be incredibly detrimental.
 By standing up and stretching every couple of hours you will awaken your body and your mind will be more alert to the challenges of work.

 Connect with colleagues

 Everything is always easier when you’ve got the support of people around you.
 By starting an office wide health initiative and getting people involved, being active will no longer seem like a chore.
-Being active is a great way of bringing the team together and when you’re working out with people, it feels like less effort even if you’re pushing your body to its limits!
+Being active is a great way of bringing the team together.
+When you’re working out with people, it feels like less effort even if you’re pushing your body to its limits!

 Take the scenic route around the office